Ready to start a business? We can help you form your dream business in just minutes.

 Not sure where to start or need assistance filling out the necessary documents for your new LLC?
 ZenBusiness can complete your Articles of Organization for you with our business formation plans.
 Save time and avoid costly mistakes by working with ZenBusiness today.

 Fees for filing Articles of Organization vary by state.
 You can look up the specific fee required in your state before you file.
+This fee is typically less than $200.

 The processing time for Articles of Organization depends on your state.
 It could be days or weeks before the Secretary of State records your business as an official legal entity.